 -Identify the development and academic progress of children and plan courses of study to meet their needs.
 Refer children for specialized assessment when necessary while collaborating with psychologist, social workers, and special education specialist.
 Study social-constructivist model of early childhood education grounded in the work of Dewey, Erickson, Piaget and Vygotsky.

--Write curriculum plans and implement a Reggio inspired long term project each term.
+-Support lead teacher in writing curriculum plans and implement a Reggio inspired long term project each term.

 -Lead and collaborate with university practicum students, checking weekly plans while providing verbal feedback on instructional and management techniques.